 DBT arms you with a skill set that improves emotional intelligence, assisting you in effectively dealing with previously challenging situations.
 DBT skills improve emotional resiliency and are designed to eliminate self-defeating and destructive beliefs and behaviors.

 New participants can join when a new module begins.
-We are actively recruiting interest in:
+Now enrolling into:

-Center for Higher Consciousness is now offering complimentary (free) one-hour, in-person Consultation/Information Sessions for anyone interested in joining one of our adult DBT modules in the spring of 2020!
+Center for Higher Consciousness is now offering complimentary (free) one-hour, in-person Consultation/Information Sessions for anyone interested in joining one of our adult DBT modules in the summer of 2020!

 In this meeting, you will be able to: